 - Learners’ language growth over time

-The Michigan Language Assessment Latin America Research Grant program was established to support research on language learning, assessment, and evaluation in Latin America.
+The Barbara Dobson Latin America Research Grant (formerly Latin American Research Grant program) has been established to support research on language learning, assessment, and evaluation in Latin America.

 This year, we are particularly interested in receiving proposals related to:

 - The use of MET among teachers and in other public sector contexts

 - The impact of MET and/or MET Go! on academic programs, curricula, and learning outcomes

 - The relationship of MET and/or MET Go! to national and regional standards, frameworks, and curricula

 - Other investigations in applied linguistics, learning, and assessment set in the Latin American context and using MET or MET Go! as a measure are also welcome.